evanacox/honors-forum-project/docs/crash_course/04_type_analysis.md

 And that is where types come in.
 Types give us a way to categorize these bits, and say that "this section of bits represent text," or "this section of bits represents a 3D coordinate" or "these bits represent a fraction" or "these bits represent a single musical note."

 When we pair types with a programming language, they give us a way to *automate* all of this bit-hackery.
-Instead of thinking about programs as "these bits contain \<something\>", we can think of it as "we have a value of \<some type\>" that contains \<some value\>.
+Instead of thinking about programs as "these bits contain \<something\>", we can think of it as "we have a value of \<some type\> that contains \<some value\>."
+Better yet, we can teach the *computer* how to understand these types, and let the computer do some of the work for us.

 ## Type Checking